Private Tours in Salzburg & Beyond | Walking Tours & Scenic Alpine Day Trips

 We have a group larger than 7 people.
 Can you arrange a large bus for us?

-My personal service is specialized for small groups (up to 7 passengers) to ensure a flexible and intimate tour experience.
-For larger groups requiring a coach, I recommend contacting a dedicated bus charter company directly, as they require specific details and deposits to secure large vehicles.
-However, for groups of 8 to 14, I can help organize a second premium minivan with an additional professional guide.
-This allows your group to stay together while maintaining the high mobility and "off-the-beaten-path" access that large buses cannot provide.
+My services are designed for small groups of up to 7 passengers.
+For larger groups, I recommend contacting a dedicated bus company directly, as they require specific arrangements and deposits.
+For groups of 8 to 14 passengers, I can arrange a second minivan with an additional professional guide to ensure a comfortable and personalized experience.

 Can we hire you for a few days?